MartinSteinmayer/tech-hack-frontend/README.md

 ## Project Overview

+### IMPORTANT: WE DEVELOPED AN API AVAILABLE AT https://github.com/MartinSteinmayer/tech-hack

 This Next.js application provides a comprehensive suite of tools for procurement and supply chain professionals:

 - **Supplier Discovery**: Find and evaluate potential suppliers with AI-powered recommendations.